-If the GVWR or the GAWR specified on the Safety Compliance Certification Label is exceeded, your vehicle may be damaged or you may lose control and injure someone.
+Do not exceed the GVWR or the GAWR specified on the Safety Compliance Certification Label.

 Vehicle/Trailer Loads

 All vehicles may tow a Class I trailer provided the Gross Combined Weight (GCW) is less than or equal to the GVWR shown on the Safety Compliance Certification Label.
 For heavier trailer applications, refer to the towing information found later in this chapter.